lazzzis/sherry/packages/docs/docs/guide/creating-generator.md

 }
 ```

-For a complete list of options in `saofile.js`, please check out [SAO File References](../saofile.md).
+To see all the options supported in `sherry-config.js`, check out [Sherry Generator Config](../generator-config.md).